Marijuana Stocks, ETFs, Top News And Data From The Cannabis Industry This Week

 Dixie Brands (USA) Inc (CSE: DIXI.U) announced third-quarter financial results through Sept.
 30.

+Revenue rose 110 percent year-over-year to $2.435 million.
+Year-to-date revenue totaled $4.2 million, up 60 percent from $2.63 million in the first nine months of 2017.
 Dixie said the growth has been a result of increased sales of the brand’s CBD- and THC-infused products, which include two new products; two product line extensions; and the launch of Mindset, a new brand focused on high-quality vape and concentrate products.

 Related Link: 10 Reasons To Attend Benzinga's 2019 Cannabis Capital Conference